 Social Media activity and public reviews are now easily monetized, manipulated and corrupted in an effort to "help the algorithm" or produce desired results for individuals and businesses via benevolence, abuse, fraud and now bots.

 Audience Effect tells us that online public behavior is not a perfect reflection of genuine interest or feeling.
-The mere fact that online ratings are for the benefit and attention of others, demonstrably influences those ratings and reviews.
-That's one of the reasons we’ve found anonymous first-party granular data to be the most reliable, informative and immediately actionable data out there.
+The mere fact that public online ratings are for the benefit and attention of others, demonstrably influences those ratings and reviews.
+That's one of the reasons we’ve found our anonymous first-party and zero-party granular data to be the most reliable, informative and immediately actionable data out there.

-3 out of 4 Americans now consider themselves"foodies" and many are willing to adopt a more philanthropic approach to restaurants in exchange for the critic-culture mindset that plagued the industry with challenges that literally endanger millions of independent restaurants that are now also dealing with the hardships associated with 2 year global pandemic and current geopolitical events.
+3 out of 4 Americans now identify as "foodies" and many are willing to adopt a more humane approach to restaurant recommendations in exchange for the critic-culture mindset that has long plagued the industry .

-Traditional public rating platforms still encourage guests to issue one-size-fits-all scores to restaurants like food critics but modern technology now affords us the ability to analyze personal taste and help people find more restaurants they'll love without having to build another public review soapbox that serves more as a place for people to air their grievances than it does to build bridges between customers and restaurants that they'll enjoy.
+Traditional public rating platforms still editorialize millions of reviews and encourage diners to issue one-size-fits-all scores to restaurants; but modern technology now affords us the ability to analyze personal taste and help people find more restaurants they'll love without having to build another public review soapbox that serves more as a place for people to air grievances than it does to build much needed bridges between guests and the restaurants they'll love.